jenkinsci/kiuwan-plugin/README.md

 Installing
 ----------
-You should usually just install the Bazaar plugin from your Jenkins Management console (look under available plugins)
+You should usually just install the Jenkins Kiuwan plugin from your Jenkins Management console (look under available plugins)